Mullebrouck/Kaatje-Mullebrouck/loading-spinner.md

 }
 ```

 Now our animation is complete.
 To see an **example** of this **loading-spinner** you can look at my codepen: http://codepen.io/Kaatje/pen/Bjqggd?editors=1100

 ---

-## Adding the loading spinner into a form
+## Adding the Loading Spinner into a Form

 Now we want to add this animation to our webpage.